Cincinnati vs. Navy NCAA Football Odds, Plays and Insights | October 23, 2021

 Over/Under Insights

-- Cincinnati's games this season have gone over 48.5 points five of six times.
+- Cincinnati and its opponents have gone over the current 48.5-point total in five of six games (83.3%) this season.

-- The two teams combine to average 61 points per game, 12.5 more than the over/under in this contest.
+- The combined points per game average of the two teams, 61, is 12.5 points greater than Saturday's over/under.

-- These two squads combine to allow 46.4 points per game, 2.1 fewer than this contest's over/under.
+- The 46.4 combined points per game that these two squads have allowed this season are 2.1 fewer than the 48.5 total in this contest.

 - The average total in Bearcats games this season is 51.9, 3.4 points above Saturday's over/under of 48.5.

-- The 49.4 PPG average total in Midshipmen games this season is 0.9 points more than this game's over/under.
+- The 48.5-point total for this game is 0.9 points below the 49.4 points per game average total in Midshipmen games this season.

 Cincinnati Stats and Trends